Mauritians of Chinese origin: The Mirror

 The Mirror (镜报) was established in 1976.
 It is published on a weekly basis every Saturday.
 At its peak, they had a staff of eight people.
 Their editor-in-chief, Mr. Ng Kee Siong (黄基松), began his career at the Chinese Commercial Paper in 1942 at the age of 25.
 After 18 years there, the paper was forced to shut down.
 He and a team of fellow journalists founded a paper to replace it, the New Chinese Commercial Paper.
 It was while working there that he met Chu Vee Tow and William Lau, who would help him to establish The Mirror.
 Another editor and journalist, Mr. Poon Yune Lioung POON YOW TSE (冯云龙), who studied foreign languages at Tsinghua University, was also solicited to lend a hand.
 The paper is printed by Dawn Printing, which is currently run by Ng Kee Siong's son David.

 Most of The Mirrors readers are in their forties or older; it has subscribers not just in Mauritius, but Réunion, Madagascar, Canada, China, Australia and Hong Kong as well.
 The paper's local readership has been boosted slightly by guest workers from China, but the circulation barely exceeded 1,000 copies in 2001.
 By 2006, that number had fallen to seven hundred.
 In 2010, The Mirror stopped publication.

 SinoNews

 Hua Sheng Bao (华声报), also referred to as Sinonews, was founded in 2005.
 With regards to its editorial line, it is a supporter of Chinese unification.
 It began as a daily newspaper solely in Chinese, but then changed to an eight-page format, including one page each of English and French news.
 It mostly prints Xinhua newswire reports, with the last page devoted to local news.

 Culture of Mauritians of Chinese origins

-Nowadays, the Sino-Mauritians is a minority community in Mauritius which is facing numerous challenges, including deculturalization and the loss ancestral values; with the young Sino-Mauritians losing their Chinese identity.
+Nowadays, the Sino-Mauritians is a minority community in Mauritius which is facing numerous challenges, including deculturalization and the loss of ancestral values; with the young Sino-Mauritians losing their Chinese identity.